ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - praise in public, criticize in private
 - Don’t personalize; the problem is not due to some unfixable character flaw
 - Be more concerned with getting to the right answer than with being right
-- Use “your fly is down” or “you have spinach in your teeth” as examples on how to tell someone something that may be uncomfortable.
+- Use "your fly is down" or "you have spinach in your teeth" as examples on how to tell someone something that may be uncomfortable.
 Better to tell them then to let them walk around with it.
-- Simple advice about criticism: “just say it”
+- Simple advice about criticism: "just say it"
 - Give a damn!

 3: understand what motivates each person on your team